Can you ever veto an employee’s choice of support person in an HR meeting? And how should you respond if they start derailing your meeting?

 “If they’ve revealed information about an employee or said something to them, then your focus should be making sure that employee is getting the right support.”

-A recent FWC decision heard the matter of the summary dismissal of an employee after she revealed confidential information to her partner about a sensitive workplace investigation.
+A 2021 FWC decision heard the matter of the summary dismissal of an employee after she revealed confidential information to her partner about a sensitive workplace investigation.
 The partner sent a string of “aggressive, threatening, and intimidatory” texts to others involved in the investigation as a result, claiming they had “thrown [his partner] under the bus”.

-“Had [the person who received the texts] been a witness in this proceeding and [the partner] engaged in such behaviour in response to her testimony or proposed testimony, he would have committed a serious offence under s676 of the [Fair Work] Act and been liable to imprisonment,” said the presiding deputy president.
+“Had [the person who received the texts] been a witness in this proceeding and [the partner] engaged in such behaviour in response to her testimony or proposed testimony, he would have committed a serious offence under s676 of the [Fair Work] Act and been liable to imprisonment,” said the presiding Deputy President.